ErikWittern/is-base-url/README.md

 `isBaseUrl` will return `undefined` if 1) the given variable is not a string or 2) if the given string is not a valid URL.

+### Features

+`isBaseUrl` considers positive and negative features.

+#### Positive

+- `containsApiSubstring`: true if the given URL contains the substring `api`.
+- `containsVersionSubstring`: true if the given URL contains a substring indicating a version number, e.g. `v1`, `v.1.2`.
+- `endsWithVersionSubstring`: true if the given URL ends with a version number.
+- `endsWithNumber`: true if the given URL ends with a number.

+#### Negative

+- `hasQueryString`: true if the given URL has a query string (following an `?`).
+- `hasFragment`: true if the given URL has a fragment (following an `#`).
+- `containsNonApiSubstring`: true if the given URL contains a string not associated with a base URL, e.g., `schema`, `w3`.
+- `overTwoPath`: true if the given URL has over 2 path components.
+- `endsWithFileExtension`: true if the given URL ends with a file extension, e.g., `.json`, `.html`.
+This feature considers the URL substring before the query string or fragment, if present.
+- `containsBracket`: true if the given URL contains a bracket, e.g., `{`, `>`.
+- `isHomepage`: true if the given URL is equal to the homepage of that domain, e.g., `http://www.rottentomatoes.com`.

 ### Options